CasualHackathon/TrustlessAgent/README.md

-# Trustless Agent Casual Hackathon
+# Trustless Agents Casual Hackathon

 **Decentralized AI Agents** are becoming one of the most transformative topics in the Ethereum ecosystem.
 The introduction of **ERC-8004** marks a pragmatic and visionary step forward in this domain.